IVSOP/nft_robber/README.md

 This is a utility that leverages surfpool to overwrite the bytes in a core NFT to change its ownership.

+# WARNING

+For now, robbing a pNFT also means unfreezing it.
+I plan on putting this behind a flag in the future.

 # Help

 `cargo run -- -h`